“Look Doctor! I think I would know if I was grinding my teeth at night!”

 A full mouth restoration can cost between $30,000-$60,000.

-If you have a personal story of your own, feel free to share in the comments box at the end of this article.
-We would love to hear yours.
+If you have a personal story of your own, feel free to share it in the comments box at the end of this article.

-2. Your back teeth are flat as a horses back OR they look like they have little “pot holes” on them.
+2. Your back teeth are flat OR they look like they have little “pot holes” on them.

-I Might Be Grinding My Teeth At Night
+I Might Be Grinding My Teeth At Night: Try this little test to see if you are.

 Here is one test you can try on yourself to see if your front teeth are possibly too short.